 These pollution inventories are, in part, compiled for reporting under the European Pollutant Emission Register (EPER).
-For emissions in 2007 E-PRTR (European Pollutant Release and Transfer register) will succeed EPER.
-EPER applies to certain emissions from facilities in a range of industrial activities.
+EPER applies to certain emissions from a range of industrial activities.
 E-PRTR will extend the scope of EPER to include emissions of more pollutants from more activities as well as emissions from diffuse sources and requires annual instead of triennial reporting.